ayseakyol/calculator-refactor/README.md

 ## Usage
-With
+With using the calculator, people can make dividing, adding, multiplying and minusing easily.

 ## Inspiration
-Thanks to `DuckDuckGo` for the inspiration of the page.
+Thanks to `mmtuts tutorial` for the inspiration of the page.

 ## Project status
-I finished the project with using 8 branches and master branch.
+I finished the project with using 5 branches and master branch.